Choaib-ELMADI/bare-metal-programming/README.md

 `Bare metal programming` refers to writing software that runs directly on the hardware of a microcontroller without the support of an operating system or IDE.
 It involves manually managing hardware resources, such as memory, peripherals, and interrupts.
 This approach allows for more control over the hardware and is often used in embedded systems where performance and efficiency are critical.

+In this project, I am using the **STM32 Nucleo-F446RE** development board.
+Throughout the examples and experiments, I will work with this board to write, build, and flash programs directly into its microcontroller.

 ## C Programs Compilation Process

 When we write a C program for a microcontroller, it goes through several steps before it can actually run on the hardware.
 This process includes compiling the code, assembling it, linking it into an executable, and finally flashing it onto the microcontroller.